zzonyo/trust-docs-test/source/index.html.md

 ##  Address

+The API address can be accessed by sending email to dm_mm@huobi.com, with your public IP of your strategies servers.

 Address | Applicable sites | Applicable functions | Applicable trading pairs |
 ------ | ---- | ---- | ------ |
 xx.com  | Huobi DM |    Market     | Trading pairs provided by Huobi DM  |

-# Note
-The API address can be accessed by sending email to dm_mm@huobi.com, with your public IP of your strategies servers.

 ## Signature Authentication & Verification